atarazana/gramola-operator/part-1-1.md

 }
 ```

-So far we have anwered this question.
+So far we have answered this question.

 * What's the entry point of a Controller?
-The controller starts when Start() is called in the Manager that manages our Controller
+The controller starts when Start() is called in the Manager that manages our Controller.

 Now let's have a look to the Controller the manager starts.
-First we find the struct `AppServiceReconciler` this is filled in `main()` and has a client (kubernetes client to get/set/... objects), Log (logging utility), Scheme (explained before).
+First we find the struct `AppServiceReconciler` this is filled in `main()` and has a client (Kubernetes client to get/set/... objects), Log (logging utility), Scheme (explained before).

 ```go
 ...